2024-25 Catalog

 • Teaching, Learning, and Technology

-Although the EHS department does not offer an undergraduate major, the Teaching, Learning, and Technology program offers an Education minor, as well as a five-year program leading to a master’s degree and certification in a teaching field.
-Across the five academic programs, the department offers a variety of master’s degrees (M.Ed., M.S., and M.A.) and doctoral degrees (Ph.D. and Ed.D.), as well as an Educational Specialist degree (Ed.S.).
+Although the EHS department does not offer an undergraduate major, the department offers an Education minor, as well as a five-year program leading to a master’s degree and certification in a teaching field and Behavior Analysis.
+Across the five academic programs, the department offers a variety of master’s degrees (M.Ed. and M.S.) and doctoral degrees (Ph.D. and Ed.D.), as well as an Educational Specialist degree (Ed.S.).
 In addition, in cooperation with the College of Business, the department offers a combination MBA/M.Ed. degree.
 Further, programs in the college offer coursework-only study toward Pennsylvania state certification, without having to earn a degree.
 Lastly, there are numerous non-degree programs of study in the college leading to a Lehigh University post-bachelor’s certificate.

 Programs of study vary in the number of credits required for completion.
 Please consult the appropriate academic program to learn more about those requirements.